lukaszryn/PdfAI/README.md

 The platform has been designed for easy integration with other systems, enabling seamless data transfer to content management tools, analytics platforms or CRM systems, supporting decision-making processes in organisations.

+### Reinforcement Learning in PDF AI
+Reinforcement learning allows PDF AI to dynamically adapt to changing document patterns and structures, which is particularly useful for documents with complex or unusual configurations.
+With real-time feedback, the system can continually improve its algorithms, providing increasingly better results for data extraction and analysis.

 ### Future-proof platform
 PDF AI is prepared for future innovations in AI, thanks to its modular design and ease of integration with new technologies, providing access to the latest AI and ML tools.
 Additionally, PDF AI integrates advanced sentiment analysis and speech recognition algorithms, opening up new possibilities for document interaction and analysis.
 These additional features enable an even deeper understanding of document content, including text tone detection and speech-to-text processing, which can be used in a wide range of applications, from customer service to legal and financial analysis.